Application & Admission

 1. Relevant Bachelor's program:

-Completion of or enrollment in a relevant Bachelor's program or other equivalent degree program at a recognized Austrian or foreign post-secondary institution.
-To be considered relevant, the completed program has to meet the following criteria:
+Completion of or enrollment in a relevant degree program at a recognized Austrian or foreign post-secondary institution.
+Prerequisites for the Master’s Program include:

 Economics, worth a minimum of 16 ECTS credits OR